MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/sign-in.md

     ![Account settings menu item](media/account-settings.PNG "Account settings menu item")

-3. In the **Account Settings** screen, select **Edit** next to the organization you’re signed in to.
+3. On the **Account Settings** screen, select **Edit** next to the organization you’re signed in to.

     ![Edit account settings](media/edit-account-settings.PNG "Edit account settings")

     > [!NOTE]
-    > If you need to switch to a different user name, select **Sign out** in the previous screen, and then sign back in with a different user name.
+    > If you need to switch to a different username, select **Sign out** on the previous screen, and then sign back in with a different username.

 ### See also